isomerpages/govtech-im8/_catalog/Backup and Recovery.md

 ### Control Statement

-Prevent backups from being modified or deleted for {{ insert: param, br-3_prm_1 }} day(s) or as stipulated in the agency's data retention policies.
+Prevent backups from being modified or deleted for [br-3_prm_1] day(s) or as stipulated in the agency's data retention policies.

 ### Control Recommendations